EAgnese/akka-video-modifier/README.md

 # <font color="blue"> What is it ?</font>

 akka-video-modifier is a java program that use the Akka library to modify some videos.
 The modifications available are currently to add subtitles and add a cartoon filter.
 The modifications are done with Python scripts.

-The programm have two parts.
-One is the master part, that dsitributes tasks (modifying one frame one the movie) to the other part, the workers.
-The workers then handle the tasks and send back the results.
+The program has two parts : one is the master part, that distributes tasks, the other is the worker that handle those tasks and send back the results.
+Here a task is a modification on a unique frame of a video.

+A worker can be launched on the same machine as the master, or on another one.
+Multiple workers can be launched on multiple machines, all connected to the master.
+This makes it possible to parallelize tasks and increase the execution speed based on the number of machines.

+For example, we tested this on a 12 raspberry pi cluster (~420 €) and it was X times faster than a 600€ computer.

 # <font color="blue"> How to use it</font>